-Jake Rogers enters his fifth season at Polk State as an assistant coach.
+Jake Rogers enters his 6th season at Polk State as an assistant coach.
 The Eagles have captured 3 Suncoast Conference Championships during his time here.

 Rogers came to Polk State after two seasons as a graduate assistant coach at Henderson State University, where he worked with infielders, outfielders, and hitters.

 While at Henderson State, Rogers earned his Master's Degree in Sports Administration in May 2014.